 A Pilotage Exemption Certificate will be issued for a period not exceeding 12 months.
-It will be renewed upon written application by the PEC holder (supported by the operator of the ship or ships to which the PEC relates) provided that the Authority is satisfied that the PEC holder has piloted the ship (or ships) to which the PEC relates for at least the same number of acts during the previous year as that required for the initial exemption qualification, and there has been no significant incident involving the PEC holder during that period.
+It will be renewed provided that the Authority is satisfied that the PEC holder has piloted the ship (or ships) to which the PEC relates for at least the same number of acts during the previous year as that required for the initial exemption qualification, and there has been no significant incident involving the PEC holder during that period.

 Where candidates fail to meet the above, then a renewal will only be granted subject to a further examination.

-When a PEC is continuously renewed the holder will be re-assessed every 5 years.
+When a PEC is continuously renewed the holder will be re-authorised every 5 years, subject to re-assessment by the Harbour Master during which the PEC holder will be required to demonstrate continuing local knowledge.